Schrolli91/BOSWatch/plugins/README.md

 ## 1. Plugin template
 #### 1.1 General
-You can find a little template plugin file in `plugins/template/template.py`
+You can find a little template plugin file in `plugins/template/template.py` But you can also take a look in all other plugins.

+A plugin must be in an seperate folder with the same name of the .py file

 #### 1.2 Plugin Init `.onLoad()`
 This `.onLoad()` routine is called one time for initialize the plugin

 #### 1.3 Plugin call `.run()`
 This `.run()` routine is called every time an alarm comes in

+Here are the information from BOSWatch available.
+See section `5.
+Process the data from BOSWatch`

 ## 2. Use Global Logging